 - Adding/removing generic words/phrases

-The question of whether certain trademark changes represent a material alteration is very subjective.
-Making these kinds of changes may put your application or registration in jeopardy.
-Therefore, it is important that you speak with a trademark attorney before you file such an amendment.
+The material alteration standard is very subjective.
+Making changes to your trademark may put your application or registration in jeopardy.
+Therefore, it is important that you speak with a trademark attorney before changing your trademark or filing to make such an amendment.

 Amending Trademarks for Statements of Use

-The issue of amending trademarks is also important for those that filed their application on an intent to use basis.
-For applications filed on this basis, the owner has to show use of the trademark before they will receive a registration.
-This is done by filing a Statement of Use.
-However, if you changed your trademark before filing the Statement of Use, it will not match the trademark as it appears in your application.
-If that is the case, you will need to amend your trademark as part of the Statement of Use filing.
+The issue of amending trademarks also frequently comes up with applicants that filed their application on an intent to use basis.
+For these applications, the owner has to show use of the trademark before they can receive a registration.
+This is done by filing a statement of use.
+However, if you changed your trademark before you make the statement of use filing, it will not match the trademark appearing in your application.
+If that is the case, you will need to amend your trademark as part of the statement of use filing.

-Hopefully if your trademark has changed, you simply amend the mark in your application when you file the Statement of Use, and the USPTO accepts it.
-On the other hand, let’s say that the amendment is rejected as a material change.
-You would need to successfully argue to overcome such a rejection.
+Hopefully if your trademark has changed, you simply amend the mark in your application when you file the statement of use, and the USPTO accepts it.
+On the other hand, let’s say that the amendment is rejected because it represents a material change.
+You would then need to successfully argue that the amendment is not material in order to overcome such a rejection.
 If you are not able to do so, your application will go abandoned.
 While you could file a new application for the updated trademark, this would obviously take more time and money.
 Moreover, you would lose the benefit of your earlier application filing date.

-Are You Considering Making Trademark Changes or Updates to Your Application/Registration?
+Are You Considering Making Trademark Changes or Updates to Your Application or Registration?

 If you are considering filing an amendment to make trademark changes to a pending application or existing registration, please feel free to call me at (480) 360-3499, email me at kevin@yourtrademarkattorney.com, or complete the contact form found on this page to schedule your free initial consultation today.
 I look forward to speaking with you.